esyede/rakit/packages/docs/data/packages.md

 return ['admin'];
 ```

-By convention, the above code tells Rakit that the `admin` package is located in the `packages/admin/` folder.
-However, we can also change its location if needed:
+By convention that puts the package in `packages/admin/`.
+The location can be changed:

 #### Registering a package with a custom location: